-The broad classification category, financing, encompasses all financial transactions other than financial transactions in assets and liabilities included as part of receipts and payments, which represent balance sheet transactions not usually recorded as part of receipts and payments in cash accounting.
+The broad classification category, financing, encompasses all financial transactions other than financial transactions in assets and liabilities, which are included as part of receipts and payments.
+The financing items represent transactions in items on the balance sheets.
 Items recorded under financing reflect the sources of funds obtained to cover a government deficit or the use of funds available from a government surplus.
 The most important items under financing are government borrowing, repayments of the principal component of loans incurred in previous periods, and transactions in government deposits and cash balances.

 At the highest level, a distinction is made according to residence of the other party to the transaction; i.e. between financing originating from domestic and foreign sources.
-These two components are then disaggregated, first by resident or non-resident unit (households, public corporation, etc.), and, subsequently, by transaction category (loan, deposit, etc.).
+These two components are then disaggregated by transaction category (loan, deposit, bond, etc.).